JamesBOPRC/BOPRC_R_Course_Lesson_6/README.md

 ------------------------------------------------------------------------

 ***Challenge 4:*** *Create a ggplot where x=Time and y=Value and facet this by ‘LocationName + analyte’ so we can look at all variables.
+Remember to add scales = “free” so you can see the data for each facet clearly.
 You can also add ‘colour=analyte’ for geom_point if you wish.*

 <details>

 <summary><b>Click to see a solution</b></summary>

 ``` r
 WQ_Data %>%